French Communist Party: History

 The party was banned in 1939 by the government of Édouard Daladier as a result of the German–Soviet Non-aggression Pact, due to its membership in the Comintern, which opposed the War (prior to the invasion of the Soviet Union by Nazi Germany).
 The leadership, threatened with execution, fled abroad.
 After the German invasion of 1940 the party began to organise opposition to the occupation.
 Shortly before Germany invaded the Soviet Union the next year, the PCF formed, in May 1941, the National Front movement within the broader Resistance, together with the armed Francs-Tireurs et Partisans (FTP) group.
 At the same time the PCF began to work with de Gaulle's "Free France" government in exile, and later took part in the National Council of the Resistance (CNR).

 By the time the German occupation ended in 1944, the party had become a powerful force in many parts of France.
 It was among the leading parties in elections in 1945 and 1946, and entered into the governing Tripartite alliance, which pursued social reforms and statism.
 However, amid concerns within France and abroad over the extent of communist influence, the PCF was excluded from government in May 1947.
 Under pressure from Moscow, the PCF thereafter distanced itself from other parties and focused on agitation within its trade union base.
-For the rest of the Fourth Republic period the PCF, led by Thorez and Jacques Duclos, remained politically isolated, still taking a Marxist-Leninist line, though retaining substantial electoral support.
+For the rest of the Fourth Republic period, the PCF, led by Maurice Thorez and Jacques Duclos, remained politically isolated, still taking a Marxist-Leninist line, though retaining substantial electoral support.

 Although the PCF opposed de Gaulle's formation of the Fifth Republic in 1958, the following years saw a rapprochement with other left-wing forces and an increased strength in parliament.

-By the middle of the 1960s, the PF lost members and sympathizers due to its ambivalent positions during the Algerian war and its perceived excessive focus on class and inadequate focus on imperialism and race.
+By the middle of the 1960s, the PCF lost members and sympathizers due to its ambivalent positions during the Algerian war and its perceived excessive focus on class and inadequate focus on imperialism and race.